Anthuynh81/6100-Project1/README.md

 - An Huynh

 ## Communication Plan
-We will get together at the library once a week.
-In the event that we go behind schedule, we have the option of increasing the total amount that we contribute in order to fulfill the target date.
+We have decided to get together once a week at the library.
+In the event that we go behind schedule, we reserve the right to increase the total amount that we donate in order to make the deadline that we set for ourselves.

 ## Business Problem or Opportunity, Domain Knowledge